brunobrandes/api-ai-csharp/README.md

 ### Structure

-Solution structure (.sln) is based in [The Onion Architecture](http://bit.ly/1r54LZv)
+The solution structure (.sln) is based in [The Onion Architecture](http://bit.ly/1r54LZv)

 [DataTranferObject (DTO)](https://en.wikipedia.org/wiki/Data_transfer_object) project, contains the call parameters used as either parameters in the URL or JSON keys in the POST body

 * [query - submit voice or text queries](https://docs.api.ai/v12/docs/query)
     * [QueryRequest](http://bit.ly/1Sb1ljp)